 Vt.
 LBR 3015-2.
 Timing and Location of Confirmation Hearings in Chapter 13.

-The Court’s § 1324(b) Determination is a Rebuttable Presumption.

 Based on the geography of Vermont, the travel distances between some towns and the federal courthouses within the state, the success of the prior practice of holding the initial meetings of creditors and confirmation hearings on the same day, and the adverse economic impact that would result otherwise, the Court determines it is in the best interest of all parties to continue the practice of holding chapter 13 meetings of creditors on the same day, and at the same location, as chapter 13 confirmation hearings.
-This determination is a rebuttable presumption that any party may challenge by written objection on 14 days’ notice to all parties in interest.
+This determination creates a rebuttable presumption that any party may challenge by written objection on 14 days’ notice to all parties in interest.

 Vt.
 LBR 3015-3.
 Objections to Confirmation in Chapter 13.